bzerves/MS5GS/README.md

 ## Installation

-1. Install Ubuntu Server 24.04 LTS on a server with two network interfaces.
+1. Install Ubuntu Server 24.04 LTS or Debian on a server with two network interfaces.

+2.)
+Setup sudo utility and add your user to it.

-2. Run the following one-liner command as a user with sudo privileges:
+3. Run the following one-liner command as a user with sudo privileges:
 ```bash
 git clone https://github.com/joshualambert/rapid5gs.git && cd rapid5gs && chmod +x install.sh && sudo ./install.sh
 ```